Mario8433/flaskLearning/README.md

-# flaskLearning
+# Turpentine Library

-This is a website for learning purpose.
-This website may include something interesting one day.
+This is a personal nexus website linking to other projects.

+It has nothing to do with turpentine.